 There are written components throughout the course.
 Written coursework will involve reports about the practical work you have undertaken during the devised and scripted performances.
 The final examination is a written paper on a study of a scripted play.

-Component 1 - 40% Devised performance examination

-with a performance report

-Internally assessed and externally

-moderated

-Component 2 - 20% Scripted performance

-Externally marked
+Candidates can choose acting option or design option for component 1 & 2

-Component 3 - 40% External written examination

-Externally set and marked
+Component 1 - 40% Devised performance examination with a performance report internally assessed and externally moderated Component 2 - 20% Scripted performance.
+Externally marked Component 3 - 40% External written examination Externally set and marked